kyleburnsdev/app-insights-demo/README.md

 - Automated load testing and release annotations
 - Infrastructure as Code (Bicep) and CI/CD (GitHub Actions)

+## Recent Changes

+- 2025-07-01: Moved blob container creation from GitHub Actions workflow to Bicep template to avoid issues with network rules and Azure Policies

 ---

 ## Solution Architecture